openjdk/valhalla-docs/site/design-notes/state-of-valhalla/03-vm-model.md

-The primitive narrowing and widening conversions are semantically similar to the more familiar unboxing and boxing conversions, but do not share many of the negative performance costs associated with boxing (indirection, allocation, accidental identity.)
+The primitive narrowing and widening conversions are semantically similar to the more familiar unboxing and boxing conversions, but do not share many of the negative performance costs associated with boxing (indirection, allocation, accidental identity).
 When we convert a `P.val` to a `P.ref`, while this is considered a conversion at the language level, no actual bytecode need be emitted for this conversion, since in the VM `QP;` is a subtype of `LP;`.
-In the other direction, the static compiler emits a `checkcast` when narrowing a `P.ref` to a `P.val`, but because the VM understands the relationship between these types, this can be lowered to a null check (or completely optimized away.)
+In the other direction, the static compiler emits a `checkcast` when narrowing a `P.ref` to a `P.val`, but because the VM understands the relationship between these types, this can be lowered to a null check (or completely optimized away).
 So what look like boxing and unboxing at the language level turn into no-ops and near-no-ops in the bytecode.